crossgovernmentservices/dev-env/README.md

     docker-compose build
     docker-compose up

-Then see the section below about NGINX proxy
+Then see the section below about NGINX proxy.

 # Adding another application to the development environment